openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 ## Holder key resolution {#holder-key-resolution}

-* The public key passed in the `cnf` claim [RFC7800] MUST be a JSON Web Key [IETF.JWK] contained in the `jwk` claim. `kid' MUST be included in the JWK in the `cnf` claim, since it will be used in the JOSE Header.
+* The public key passed in the `cnf` claim [@!RFC7800] MUST be a JSON Web Key [@!RFC7517] contained in the `jwk` claim. `kid' MUST be included in the JWK in the `cnf` claim, since it will be used in the JOSE Header.

 Note: this requirement might change when claim-based and biometrics-based holder binding become available.

 Note: Re-using the same Credential across Verifiers, or re-using the same JWK value across multiple Credentials gives colluding Verifiers a mechanism to correlate the User.
 There are currently two known ways to address this with SD-JWT VCs.
 First is to issue multiple instances of the same credentials with different JWK values, so that if each instance of the credential is used at only one Verifier, it can be reused multiple times.
 Another is to use each credential only once (ephemeral credentials).
 It is RECOMMENDED to adopt one of these mechanisms.

 ### Cryptographic Holder Binding between VC and VP

-* Holder Binding JWT MUST be supported as defined in [IETF.SD-JWT].
+* Holder Binding JWT MUST be supported as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].

 # Crypto Suites